tom-englert/AutoProperties.Fody/README.md

 }
 ```

-[Click here](BackingFieldAccess.md) to read the detailed documentation on how to use property interception.
+[Click here](BackingFieldAccess.md) to read the detailed documentation on how to access the backing field of an auto-property.

 ## Icon